 When entering a trade, have a target price in mind for a profitable exit.
 If buying near support, consider exiting just before the price reaches a strong resistance level.
 If shorting at resistance, exit just before the price reaches strong support.

-What Is The Psychology behind support and resistance?
+What Is The Psychology behind support and resistance in Stock Market?

 If you are a new trader, this will take some time or say trades to understand the psychology that runs in mind of market participants.
 I have experienced this myself and want to share this with you.
 To understand it better let us create a hypothetical situation.